Updated on the 10th of March, 2021

 3. Team communication and collaboration

 Test automation generally requires more communication and collaboration.
-If your team finds it difficult to get genuinely involved in setting automation targets and objectives, you’re in for trouble.
+If your team finds it difficult to get genuinely involved in setting automation targets and objectives, you’re in trouble.

 You need the active involvement of your team here.
 Automation relies on past testing data and experience or even proof of concept that only your team can deliver.
 For the automated testing to work, the entire team needs to be on the same page.